 Conversely, for a well-known brand, Age-Tech is exactly the type of emerging trend a brand should be a part of to remain top of mind for senior consumers.
 Poised to be a huge industry, brands with high awareness and a strong loyalty with the Baby Boomer demographic stand to capitalize tremendously on licensing Age-Tech products and services, extending their brand into complementary categories that will enhance the equity of the brand in a core demographic.

-From products and services that help manage healthcare for seniors to those that boost their social life, tech geared toward the retirement population is positioned to be the next huge disruptor in the tech industry, and brand licensing has the potential to add tremendous value to the efforts.
-As the next decade unfolds, one thing’s for certain: Age-Tech will help the coming older generation not only live longer but live better.
+From products and services that help manage healthcare for seniors to those that boost their social life, tech geared toward the retirement population is positioned to be the next huge disruptor in the tech industry, and brand licensing has the potential to add tremendous value to these efforts.
+As the next decade unfolds, one thing’s for certain: Age-Tech will help older generations not only live longer but live better.

 Sign up to receive LMCA’s Quarterly Licensing Newsletter: